stroggprog/mpd_percent/README.md

-# MPD_PERCENT
+# mpd_percent
-This is a simple program writte in Rust, that returns the percentage of the queue that has been played.
+This is a simple program written in Rust, that returns the percentage of the queue that has been played.
 The value returned is a string representation of a float with precision to two decimal places. e.g. `32.56`
 It is part of a small suite of similar programs that are intended for use with Conky.